Hodel v. Irving Case Brief

 Holding

 Yes.
-Section 207 of the ILCA, by completely abolishing the rights of descent and devise for certain fractional interests and mandating uncompensated escheat to the tribe, effected a taking in violation of the Just Compensation Clause.
+Section 207 of the Indian Land Consolidation Act, which abolished both descent and devise of certain fractional interests and mandated their uncompensated escheat to the tribe upon the owner’s death, effected a taking in violation of the Fifth Amendment.

 Reasoning